macdkw89/Pewlett-Hackard-Analysis/README.md

 SQL, MySQL, PostgreSQL, pgAdmin 4

 ## Overview
 The purpose of this analysis is to determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+The findings are described below.

 ## Results
 Here are 4 takeaways from the analysis: